Rice's whale: Population

 Both male and female Rice's whales remain and breed within the Gulf of Mexico, contrasting with coexisting local sperm whales that see males wander outside and breed with females from other locations.
 The Rice's whale sex ratio is somewhat close to 50:50; examinations of 32 whales identified 18 females and 14 males.
 Individuals are usually seen alone or in pairs but have occasionally been sighted forming larger loose groups that are believed to be associated with feeding.

-Population estimates are below 100 individuals and 50 mature individuals.
+Population estimates are below 100 individuals and 50 mature individuals, with numbers continuing to decline.
 Multiple population studies of the species have been conducted since 1991, but due to the difficulty in surveying Rice's whales they are largely based on models and reliable exact figures are difficult to determine.
 Most models are statistically imprecise, having high coefficients of variation (>CV 0.4).
 They are also restricted to within the northern Gulf and do not take into account the possible existence of Rice's whales in the southern half.
-The best estimate to date is 33 individuals (CV 1.07) per a 2009 survey.
+The best estimate to date is 51 individuals (CV 0.50) based on transect surveys in 2017 and 2018.
 Studies in prior years have approximated abundances throughout the entire northern Gulf of Mexico ranging from 15 to 44 individuals (CV 0.61–1.1).
+Estimations of mature individuals are based on a 2007 demographic model of Bryde's whales by Taylor and colleagues, which estimates that 51% of the total population is mature..
+Using the 2017-2018 population estimate, this yields a mature individual count of 26.
 Separate estimates exclusive to the northwestern Gulf have produced figures ranging between 0 and 3 individuals (CV 0.81–1.08).
 These estimates are not comparable to each other through time differences as different variables were applied to each study such as the inclusion or exclusion of habitat stratification.